gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 There are three versions of m5ops:

-1. Instruction mode: it only works with native CPU models
+1. Instruction mode: it only works with simulated CPU models
-2. Address mode: it works with native CPU models and KVM CPU (only supports Arm and X86)
+2. Address mode: it works with simulated CPU models and KVM CPU (only supports Arm and X86)
-3. Semihosting: it works with native CPU models and Fast Model
+3. Semihosting: it works with simulated CPU models and Fast Model

 Different modes should be used depending on the CPU type and ISA.